hmdlab/Evolutionary-Arms-Race/README.md

 # Evolutionary-Arms-Race
-The repository contains scripts and processed data for "Landscape of Evolutionary arms race between Transposable elements and KRAB-ZFP family".
+The repository contains scripts and processed data for **"Landscape of Evolutionary arms race between Transposable elements and KRAB-ZFP family"**.

 ## 1. Dependencies
 We have tested our script in the following environments.